cloudoor/epistemology-enhanced/README.md

 # Constraining to JSON Schema

 Constraining AI output to structured data can make it much more useful for programatic usage.
-This project uses a sister project [GBNF-rs](https://github.com/cloudoor/gbnf) for using JSON schema
+This project uses a sister project [GBNF-rs](https://github.com/cloudoor/gbnf) for using JSON schema file